gophercoders/website/content/gophercoders-in-schools.md

 #### If you are a secondary school

-If you are a secondary school then the national curriculum guide lines are different.
+If you are a secondary school then the national curriculum guidelines are different.
 The relevant Key Stage 3 requirement is

 *Use 2 or more programming languages, at least one of which is textual, to solve a